Click on the images below to see the full-size version.

 - The Board of Los Angeles Water and Power Commissioners voted to incorporate a watershed approach into their turf rebate program.
 In addition to limiting the use of synthetic turf and promoting native and/or climate-appropriate plants, the program also requires the use of infiltration and stormwater capture techniques, such as rain gardens and rain barrels.

 California Drought Status

-Hydroelectric power generation in April 2016 was about 2,760,000 MWh, nearly tripling last year’s April production of 970,000 MWh.
-The current level is the highest for an April hydroelectric power generation since 2011, but it is still 13% less than the 2001-2011 average for April.
+Hydroelectric power generation in June 2016 was about 3,300,000 MWh, more than doubling last year’s June production of 1,500,000 MWh.
+However, hydropower generation is still 15% less than the 2001-2011 average for the same month.